Tiger Electronics: Cartridge-based handhelds

 Tiger made three notable cartridge-based systems.
 The first was the Quiz Wiz, a highly popular interactive quiz game system.
 Players inserted a cartridge and played using the corresponding quiz book.
 The second was the R-Zone.
 It employed red LCD cartridges, much like Nintendo's Virtual Boy, which were projected via backlight onto a reflective screen that covered one of the player's eyes.
 The third was the Game.com handheld system, which was meant to compete with Nintendo's Game Boy and Game Boy Color, as well as Sega's Game Gear and Genesis Nomad, and boasted such novel features as a touchscreen and limited Internet connectivity.
 However, the R-Zone and Game.com were commercial failures and garnered a negative reception.

 Furby

 Hasbro, previously shy of high-tech toys, was interested in the development of the Furby.
 With Hasbro's support, Tiger was able to rush through the development process and get the Furby on the shelves for the 1998 holiday season, during which it was a runaway hit — the "it" toy of the 1998 and 1999 seasons.
-The continuing development of Furby-type technology led to the release of the FurReal line of toys in 2003, the more modern iteration of the Furby toyline in 2012, and also the high-tech Furby Connect.
+The continuing development of Furby-type technology led to the release of the FurReal line of toys in 2003, the more modern iteration of the Furby toyline in 2012, and also the high-tech Furby Connect in 2016.
+In 2023, a new Furby with voice commands was released.